glorieazy/Web-Scraping-with-BeautifulSoup-and-Automated-Login/README.md

-                    #### ONLY FOR ACADEMIC PURPOSES:
+                                          ONLY FOR ACADEMIC PURPOSES
                                 Efficient Data Extraction from Dynamic Websites

 """